Finite rank kernel varieties: A variant of Hilbert's Nullstellensatz for graphons and applications to Hadamard matrices: Results

-\begin{definition} We define a nonempty subset $Y$ of $\cW$ to be irreducible in the classic sense in \cite{hartshorne}, i.e. it cannot be expressed as the union $Y_1\cup Y_2$ of two proper subsets, each one of which is closed in $Y$.
-The empty set is not considered to be irreducible \end{definition}
+\begin{definition} A nonempty subset $Y\subseteq\Omega$ is \textit{irreducible} if it cannot be expressed as the union $Y_1\cup Y_2$ of two proper subsets, each of which is closed in $Y$ in the relative Zariski topology.
+The empty set is not considered irreducible. \end{definition}